Home States Blog Connecticut

 Connecticut is a tax deed state.
 Deed issued at sale.
 No post-sale redemption period.

 DeedFlex aggregates Connecticut tax sale listings from county auction platforms and scores each property 0-100 based on estimated equity, market conditions, risk flags, and state-specific rules.
-Sign up for a free trial to browse all available Connecticut properties with full deal analysis.
+Start with Pro ($89/mo) to browse all available Connecticut properties with full deal analysis.

 Key risks include: IRS federal tax liens, Environmental liens.
 CT is a deed state with no post-sale redemption.
 Very high property taxes mean substantial opening bids.
 Municipalities handle their own tax sales.
-Check for environmental contamination — CT has stric
+Check for environmental contamination — CT has strict environmental liability laws.

 Opening bids vary widely by county and property.
 Connecticut has an average property tax rate of 2.14%, which influences opening bid amounts.
 DeedFlex shows opening bids, estimated market values, and projected profit margins for every listed property so you can find deals within your budget.